Yangtze giant softshell turtle: Description

-In October 2020, a wild female was discovered in Dong Mo Lake in Vietnam, giving conservationists renewed hope.
-However, this individual was found dead in early 2023, further diminishing the species' chances of survival.

-An additional individual is believed to have been sighted in the same area, though its exact status remains uncertain.
-The known surviving turtles are thought to include one at the Suzhou Zoo and potentially one in the nearby Xuan Khanh Lake.

 Geographic range

-The Yangtze giant softshell turtle historically inhabited the Yangtze River and Lake Tai, located on the border of Jiangsu and Zhejiang provinces in eastern China, as well as areas in southern China, including Gejiu, Yuanyang, Jianshui, and Honghe in Yunnan Province.
+The Yangtze giant softshell turtle historically inhabited the Yangtze River and Lake Tai, located on the border of Jiangsu and Zhejiang provinces in eastern China, as well as areas near the Red River in southern China and northern Vietnam, including Gejiu, Yuanyang, Jianshui, and Honghe in Yunnan Province.
+The last records from the Yangtze region date to the 1930s.
+The Red River population was well documented from the 1960s to the 1990s, declining sharply after this date.

 Two specimens captured from Gejiu in the 1970s were kept at the Beijing Zoo and the Shanghai Zoo but died in 2005 and 2006, respectively.

 In Vietnam, the species has been observed in Hoan Kiem Lake in Hanoi on several occasions, including documented sightings in 1999, 2000, and 2005.
-The turtle captured from the lake in April 2011, which was treated for open sores potentially caused by pollution, injuries from fishing hooks, or other turtles, was later found dead in January 2016.
+A male turtle was captured from the lake in April 2011 and treated for open sores potentially caused by pollution, injuries from fishing hooks, or other turtles.
+It was found dead in January 2016.

-In recent years, individuals have been identified in Dong Mo Lake and Xuan Khanh Lake in Vietnam.
-A turtle discovered in Dong Mo Lake in 2020 was confirmed to be female, but it died in April 2023.
-Another individual of unspecified gender is thought to inhabit the same lake, while an additional turtle is believed to live in Xuan Khanh Lake.
+Another individual of unknown sex was identified through environmental DNA collected at Xuan Khanh Lake, near Hanoi, on 11 April 2018.
+A female turtle was captured in Dong Mo Lake, west of Hanoi, in October 2020, but it died in April 2023.